nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ### Licensing Information

-Once Nuxeo for Adobe CC is properly installed, launch InDesign CC 2018 or 2019 (licensing dialog does not appear in Photoshop or Illustrator) to see a dialog requesting license information:
+Once Nuxeo for Adobe CC is properly installed, launch InDesign CC 2018/2019/2020 (licensing dialog does not appear in Photoshop or Illustrator) to see a dialog requesting license information:

 - If you have a license key for Nuxeo CC Connector (provided to you by Nuxeo Sales), click “Yes” to activate now, or click “No” to activate later.
 You can activate in InDesign later via the Nuxeo dropdown menu item.